apodrugin/Sourcehold/README.md

 ```

 ### iOS
+#### Simulator
 You may run iOS version on the simulator using `run-on-ios-simulator.sh` script.
 You should pass simulator UUID to this script.
 Run it without parameters to get list of available simulators and their UUIDs.
 By default `run-on-ios-simulator.sh` tries to run release configuration.
 Pass `-t Debug` option to alter this behaviour.

 You also may just drag'n'drop application bundle (Stronghold.app) to the simulator and run it manually.
+Or you can run application using Xcode (open `Stronghold.xcodeproj` from cmake build directory).

+#### Device
+Running on a device is supported only via Xcode.
+Just open `Stronghold.xcodeproj` from cmake build directory, select device from list and hit 'Run'.

 **Note:** Currently `data` folder is embedded into application bundle resources, thus you should put it in the main folder of Sourcehold before you build the project.